- Current students

 Marketing and recruitment

-Unitec collects, stores and uses contact details it is provided with, to engage with its customers and future students to recruit students.
+Unitec collects, stores and uses contact details provided to it to engage with its learners and prospective learners.

 If you submit your contact details and study interests to us, Unitec will: